AdobeDocs/experience-platform.en/help/query-service/best-practices/adobe-analytics.md

 >[!NOTE]
 >
-> The "No such struct field" error is encountered when you attempt to retrieve a field that doesn't exist in your current dataset.
+> If you attempt to retrieve a field that doesn't exist in your current dataset, the "No such struct field" error will occur.
 Evaluate the reason returned in the error message to identify an available field, then update your query and rerun.
 >
 >```console
 >ERROR: ErrorCode: 08P01 sessionId: XXXX queryId: XXXX Unknown error encountered.
 Reason: [No such struct field evar1 in eVar10, eVar13, eVar62, eVar88, eVar2;]
 >```

-## Merchandising variables (conversion syntax)
+### Conversion syntax

 Another type of merchandising variable found in Adobe Analytics is conversion syntax.
 With product syntax, the value is collected at the same time as the product, but this requires the data to be present on the same page.
 There are scenarios where the data occurs on a page prior to the conversion or event of interest related to the product.
-For example, consider the product finding method reporting use case.
+For example, consider the use case for the product-finding method.

 1. A user performs and internal search for "winter hat" which sets the Conversion Syntax enabled Merchandising eVar6 to "internal search:winter hat"
 2. The user clicks on "waffle beanie" and lands on the product detail page.